Peter Wadewitz OAM | chair

-Charlie Emery | deputy chair
+Charlie Emery | Chair

-Charlie is the General Manager of SOILCO Pty Ltd, an organics recycling company located at Kembla Grange NSW.
-Charlie joined SOILCO in 2001 and over the past 17 years has overseen the growth of the business through focusing on its core competency; provision of organics recycling services and production of quality assured soil, compost and mulch products.
+Charlie is the Managing Director of SOILCO and has been with the company since 2001.
+Over the past 20 years, Charlie has overseen the growth of the business through focusing on its core competencies; provision of organics recycling services and production of quality assured soil, compost and mulch products.

-Tim Richards | director
+Tim Richards | Deputy Chair

 Richgro manufacture a full range of garden products, of which many are based around compost.
 A large volume of Richgro’s compost is packaged for retail sale.
 Richgro also have a bulk division primarily supplying the Western Australia landscape industry with increasing distribution into the Horticulture and Agriculture markets.